BitMind-AI/subnet-io-registry/docs/README.md

 # Subnet API Registry Documentation

-This directory (`docs`) contains the script [`generate_openapi.py`](generate_openapi.py) to generate the OpenAPI specification (`openapi.json`) for the Bitmind API Oracle Docs.
+This directory (`docs`) contains the script [`generate_openapi.py`](generate_openapi.py) to generate the OpenAPI specification (`openapi.json`) for the Bitmind Intelligence Oracle.
 It also provides instructions on how to serve the generated documentation using Swagger UI with Docker.

 ## Prerequisites